Prebook your Parking Now

 Dublin Airport Terminal 2 was opened in 2010 and is the base for many major international and long haul airlines including Aer Lingus, Delta, Emirates and US Airways.
 Terminal 2 also offers the United States pre-clearance immigration facility, which can only be found at one other airport in Europe.
 This terminal building offers a huge selection of food and drink outlets including Burger King, a Gourmet Burger Kitchen and an O’Brien’s Irish Sandwich Bar.
 Also, terminal 2 offers a comprehensive range of passenger facilities from a multi-faith prayer room to printing facilities.
 Both terminal buildings now offer free Wi-Fi access to travellers.

-Dublin Airport is located about 10 kilometres outside of the city centre but is served well by road and bus links.
+The airport is located about 10 kilometres outside of the city centre but is served well by road and bus links.
 There are numerous bus and coach services operating from locations around the city and offering a link to the terminal buildings.
 The bus services are provided by AirLink, Aircoach and Airport Hopper.
 AirLink provides a direct service from the train and bus stations as well as from the city centre.
 Aircoach runs 24 hours a day and has services operating to the centre of the city as well as to South Dublin and Greystones.
 The city centre service offers a door to door service from all the major hotels.
 The Airport Hopper service stops at multiple convenient locations in a range of city areas.